smart-on-fhir/smart-on-fhir.github.io/scopes-and-launch-context/index.md

 `openid` scope causes the `id_token` to be returned and the `profile` scope includes the `fhirUser` claim within the `id_token`'s JWT.
 To learn more about the user, the app should treat the "fhirUser" claim as the URL of a FHIR resource representing the current user.
-This will be a FHIR resource that best represents the current user of type `Patient`, `Practitioner`, `RelatedPerson` or `Person`.
-Further, when an app is granted the profile scope, it's `access_token` can be used to access the FHIR resource specified in the `fhirUser` claim.
+This will be an absolute url to a FHIR resource that best represents the current user, of type `Patient`, `Practitioner`, `RelatedPerson` or `Person`.
+Further, when an app is granted the profile scope, it's `access_token` can be used to access the FHIR resource specified in the `fhirUser` claim on the same FHIR server.

 The body of the `id_token` should contain: